Feghal/FGRoute/README.md

 ```

 ## iOS 13 and later
-You need to have "Access WiFi Information" entitlement enabled and you must meet al least one of criteria bellow
+You need to have "Access WiFi Information" entitlement enabled and you must meet at least one of criteria bellow

 * App with permission to access location
 * Currently enabled VPN app